Shellac: History

 Laksha is a traditional form of lacquerware from Sri Lanka which is made from shellac derived from Lac resin.

 The earliest written evidence of shellac goes back years, but shellac is known to have been used earlier.
 According to the ancient Indian epic poem, the Mahabharata, an entire palace was coated with dried shellac.

 Shellac was uncommonly used as a dyestuff for as long as there was a trade with the East Indies.
-According to Merrifield, shellac was first used as a binding agent in artist's pigments in Spain in the year 1220.
+Shellac was first used as a binding agent in artist's pigments in Spain in the year 1220.

 The use of overall paint or varnish decoration on large pieces of furniture was first popularised in Venice (then later throughout Italy).
 There are a number of 13th-century references to painted or varnished cassone, often dowry cassone that were made deliberately impressive as part of dynastic marriages.
 The definition of varnish is not always clear, but it seems to have been a spirit varnish based on gum benjamin or mastic, both traded around the Mediterranean.
 At some time, shellac began to be used as well.
 An article from the Journal of the American Institute of Conservation describes using infrared spectroscopy to identify shellac coating on a 16th-century cassone.
 This is also the period in history where "varnisher" was identified as a distinct trade, separate from both carpenter and artist.

 Another use for shellac is sealing wax.
 The widespread use of shellac seals in Europe dates back to the 17th century, thanks to the increasing trade with India.